toddaustin07/DC_alarmserver/README.md

 ## Automated Setup Tools

 ### ASdevsetup
 Run this script using one argument that is the full pathname of your alarmserver.cfg file.
-The script will read your alarmserver.cfg file to get your defined zones, set up device subdirectories, create device serial numbers, and initialize the device loading script, and modify alarmserver.cfg.
+The script will read your alarmserver.cfg file to get your defined zones, set up device subdirectories, create device serial numbers, initialize a device loader script (loaddevs), and modify alarmserver.cfg.
 Upon successful completion, a file called 'serialnums' will be created that contains a sorted list of the created device serial numbers that you can use to copy and paste into the Developer Workspace device profiles later on.

 Note: this script depends on prior install and setup of rpi-st-device package, which configures your Pi to successfully onboard and run ST direct-connnected device apps.